-“Like three triangles, joined at the tips to form a larger triangle with an inverted, triangle-shaped void right in the center.”
+“Like three triangles, joined at the tips.
+They form a larger triangle with an inverted, triangle-shaped void right in the center.”
 He popped the glovebox and rummaged through it.
-“If we’ve got a pen and paper, I might be able to draw it for you…
+“If there’s a pen and some paper, maybe I can draw it for you…

-Bitefighter bent over on his holopad and started sketching onto his pint-sized whiteboard.
-When he was done, held it up.
+Bitefighter bent over and started sketching on his whiteboard.
+When he was done, he held it up.
 Drawn on its surface was a crude approximation of the video game artifact.

-Peter shut the glovebox with a quick, upward swipe.
+Peter shut the glovebox.
 “That’s it.
 All right—you guys ready?”

 Kora and Eun nodded again.

-He let his eyes fall halfway closed, then formed a triangle in front of his chest with his thumbs and forefingers.
+His eyes fell halfway closed, and he formed a triangle in front of his chest with his thumbs and forefingers.
 The gesture wasn’t something he’d consciously intended.
-When it came to psychogenics, instinct and feeling played a much bigger role than they did in the “real world.”
+When it came to psychogenics, instinct and feeling had a much bigger influence than they did in the “real world.”
 Kora and Eun followed suit.
 Their eyes fell halfway shut, and they replicated Peter’s mudra with their thumb and forefingers.

 “Concentrate,” Peter whispered.
 “Concentrate.”

-A hazy outline began to form in front of his hands.
+A hazy outline formed in front of his hands.
 At first, it was just a wavy set of lines, then it took on color and substance.

-Eun broke character.
 “Whoa.”
-Her eyes widened as she stared at the ruby-red wedge floating in front of Peter.
+Eun gaped at the ruby-red wedge floating in front of Peter.

 “Concentrate.”
-Peter continued staring at his construct with half-lidded eyes, a bead of sweat trickling down his cheek.
-Eun nodded hurriedly, then went back to focusing on the air in front of her palms.
+Peter stared at his construct with half-lidded eyes, a bead of sweat trickling down his cheek.

 “Mine’s almost ready,” Kora said calmly, belying the electric excitement that was building in the car.
 An ephemeral triangle was crackling and twitching in front of her hands.
 Hers was blue instead of red.

-“Think I’m good,” Eun said.
-Her gaze was riveted on the glowing green triangle that was now thrumming before her conjoined fingers.
+“Think I’m good,” Eun whispered.
+Her gaze was locked on the glowing green triangle that was now thrumming before her conjoined fingers.

 Bitefighter chirped—it sounded like a cross between a caw and a squeal—and three pairs of eyes slid toward him.
 The cartoonish entity had joined his four-fingered hands, mimicking their gestures.
-His head was bowed in concentration.
 His triangle was solid black, but it was also vibrant.

 Carefully, oh so carefully—it was the mental equivalent of walking on eggshells—Peter directed his attention onto his triangle, letting his perception slip a notch more Slideways.
-Without consciously intending to, he began humming the opening theme from Legend of Zelda.
+Without planning to, he began humming the opening theme from Legend of Zelda.
 A second later, Eun joined in.
 Kora bobbed her head, syncing her mind with her friends’ melody.
-Her eyes narrowed a notch further, then she began singing with them.
-Bitefighter joined them a second later; he complemented the three-toned sets with an accompanying echo, adding his tinny little warble to the main chorus.
+Her eyes narrowed a notch further, then she added her voice to theirs.
+Bitefighter joined them, adding his tinny warble to the main chorus.

-And then, as the music reached its triumphant climax, the Bite Mobile’s stereo system kicked into high gear, booming out the theme with orchestral force.
-Their hearts lifted in a rising tide of auditory resonance.
-The triangles flew from their hands and spontaneously assembled in the space between them, slightly higher than head level.
+As the music reached its triumphant climax, the car’s stereo kicked into gear, booming out the theme with orchestral force.
+The triangles flew from their hands and spontaneously assembled.
 Blue on the left, green on the right, red on top, and Bitefighter’s black one—his was the only piece that was pointing downward—in the middle.